MicrosoftDocs/ai-builder/ai-builder-docs/endofaibcredits.md

 ### How will this transition affect our existing contracts and current license entitlements?

+Microsoft will honor the terms of AI Builder (AIB) entitlements for contracts that started prior to November 1, 2025, including both AI Builder add-ons and seeded credits.
+This means customers will retain the AIB entitlement commitments defined in their agreement for the full duration of their contract.

-Existing 'add-ons' customers will retain access to their AI Builder credits coming from AI Builder add-ons until their AI Builder add-ons contracts expire.
-Existing 'seeded' customers will retain access to their AI Builder credits coming from seeded premium licenses up to November 1, 2026.
+Existing "add-ons" customers will retain access to their AI Builder credits from AI Builder add-ons until their AI Builder add-on contracts expire.
+Existing "seeded" customers will retain access to their AI Builder credits from seeded premium licenses through November 1, 2026, unless covered under a contract that started prior to November 1, 2025, in which case seeded entitlements are honored through the contract term.

 When using AI Builder features in Power Apps or Power Automate context, these AI Builder credits will be consumed first.
 If AI Builder credits are exhausted or unavailable, the system will attempt to use Copilot Studio Credits.
 If no Copilot Credits are available, usage will be blocked.